 Employers should appreciate that they may see increased holiday requests from Muslim employees during Ramadan, particularly during Eid al-Fitr.

-Eid has no fixed date, given that the month of Ramadan is aligned with the lunar calendar.
-Therefore, these requests may be made at short notice.
+As previously mentioned, given that the month of Ramadan is aligned with the lunar calendar and the date for the celebration of Eid can therefore only be estimated, employers should also be mindful that these requests may be made at short notice.

 Employers are encouraged to be flexible with their annual leave requests from Muslim staff around this time and exercise sensitivity when considering them.